9iero/CISC-322-Project/README.md

 # 322Project

-A group project done while taking the CISC322 course at Queen's University
+A group project done while taking the CISC322 Software Architecture course at Queen's University